Visiting a slot canyon is one of Arizona’s top must-do activities, and top of the list is visiting Antelope Canyon near Page.

 What to Expect on the Upper Antelope Canyon Tour

-Tours to Upper Antelope Canyon last about 90 minutes and are a combination of riding in an open-air truck and walking through the canyon.
+Tours to Upper Antelope Canyon last about 90 minutes and are a combo of riding in an open-air truck and walking through the canyon.

 There will be plenty of time to photograph those light beams, but don’t wait too long.
-You’re unlikely to get a shot without other people in it.
+You’re unlikely to get a photo without other people in it.

 New since 2020: the Upper Antelope Canyon tour is no longer an out-and-back tour on level ground.